ayumi-cloud/oc-security-module/response_score.md

 Notes:

 * 5 Will be a multi-level approach to separate scrapers and people.
-Repeat attacks will use a higher score.
+Repeat attacks will use a higher score, such as 8, 9 or 10.